Ultrahigh-frequency silicon acousto-electronics

 Acousto-electronic transport and phonon cavities generated by surface acoustic waves (SAWs) are playing a central role in the rapidly emerging field of quantum acoustics, a phonon analogue of quantum optics on a chip.
 To enter the quantum regime, both ultrahigh-frequency (UHF) (>10 GHz) SAWs and suitable host materials are indispensable.
 So far, research in this field has mainly concentrated on GaAs-based substrates.
 Silicon is attractive for its long spin lifetimes and thus, for the interconnectivity of qubits via SAWs generated by piezoelectric multilayers.

-My research will focus on high-frequency acousto-electronic transport in silicon using suitable piezoelectric multilayers.
+The overall objective of the project is to establish ultrahigh frequency acousto-transport in silicon via surface acoustic waves generated on piezoelectric multilayers by IDTs fabricated by nanoimprint lithography (NIL).
+The research will focus on high-frequency acousto-electronic transport in silicon using suitable piezoelectric multilayers.
 Investigation of available piezoelectric materials using both numerical simulations and validation through fabrication is now in progress.
 Acousto-electronic transport experiments will follow to investigate the characteristics of said multilayers and their suitability in application in as cavities or interconnects in quantum IT.

-Host: University of Twente
+Host: University of Twente – MESA+ Institute for Nanotechnology

 I achieved my Bachelor in Physics at the Comenius University in Bratislava, Slovakia.
 I continued my higher education at the RWTH University in Aachen, Germany, where I specialized in nanoelectronics.
 I completed my Master’s degree in Physics in the Semiconductor Nanoelectronics group at the Peter Grünberg Institute, Forschungszentrum Jülich, Germany.
 During my research, I successfully imaged contacted InAs nanowires using infrared near-field optical microscopy to gain insight into their surface conductance properties with manometer resolution.